omartafsi/omartafsi.github.io/_posts/2021-10-06-Asyncio vs multithreading vs multiprocessing in Python.md

 Now you might be asking, what makes it different from multithreading, the actual difference is that the event loop actually **awaits** for tasks to send a "finished" signal before it moves to the next **ready** task and never interrupts them.
 This finished signal is what we call a **promise**, fortunately with the async/await syntax we don't need to manage these signals.

-This is an overly simplified explanation of the Asyncio concept, here is an implementation of a bot that scraps a list of given URLs this time, using the Async optimized python library *aiohttp*:
+This is an overly simplified explanation of the Asyncio concept, here is a function that scraps a list of given URLs this time, using the Async-optimized python library **aiohttp**:

 ```python
 import aiohttp